- 1 Xia Dynasty 2100 B.C. – 1600 B.C.

 Jin Dynasty 1115 – 1234

 It was founded by the Jurchen Wanyan Aguda, who successively destroyed the Liao Dynasty and the Northern Song Dynasty, then negotiated with the Southern Song Dynasty, and finally ended under the attack of Mongolia and the Southern Song Dynasty.
-The last emperor Wan Yan Chenglin was originally a clan general under the instruction of Emperor Anzong of the Jin Dynasty.
-Emperor Anzong of the Jin Dynasty did not want to be the last emperor of the country, so he passed the throne to Wan Yan Chenglin when the enemy was about to break the city under siege.
-As a result, Wan Yan Chenglin died of the rebellion less than an hour after he became the emperor, the one with the shortest reign in Chinese history.
+The last emperor Wan Yan Chenglin was originally a clan general under Emperor Anzong of the Jin Dynasty.
+Emperor Anzong of the Jin Dynasty did not want to be the country’s last emperor, so he passed the throne to Wan Yan Chenglin when the enemy was about to break the city under siege.
+As a result, Wan Yan Chenglin died of the rebellion less than an hour after becoming the emperor, the one with the shortest reign in Chinese history.

 Yuan Dynasty 1271- 1368